Dreadlock0926/CS63-SDGP-Implementation/README.md

-# CS63-SDGP-Implementation
+# ALiyah Learning
-The code for the implementation of the CS63 Software Development Group Project, ALiyah.
+A code implementation for the Software Development Group Project by the team members of CS63.

+### Getting Started